beam-community/elixir-companies/README.md

 #### Social Network

 * [Pinterest](https://www.pinterest.com/) ([GitHub](https://github.com/pinterest)) - Pinterest is a visual discovery tool that you can use to find ideas for all your projects and interests.
+* [Yala](https://yalabot.com/) - Yala is a chatbot that makes use of machine learning to know the best time to post to multiple social networks.
+Yala's ingenious algorithm can increase your exposure and receive better engagement on the items you’re sharing.
+Oh, and it's free.

 #### Sports